-If you have not maintained your status (expired I-20; did not complete 12 credit hours; etc.) you must file for Reinstatement.
-Reinstatement is the process in which you make an application to the U.S. Citizenship and Immigration Services (USCIS) to have mistakes cleared away and to be restored to your student status.
+Reinstatement is the process in which you apply to U.S. Citizenship and Immigration Services (USCIS) to have mistakes cleared away and to be restored to your student status.
 Reinstatement is not something to be taken lightly, as not all students who apply for reinstatement are successful in obtaining it.

 Reinstatement is for those individuals who, through no fault of their own or through circumstances beyond their control, have violated the terms of their immigration status.
 If a student can show that not being reinstated would cause a significant hardship, s/he is eligible for reinstatement.

 Not all violations can be corrected through reinstatement.
 Some violations cannot be corrected or will not be corrected by USCIS.
 Working without valid employment authorization is a violation that can never be rectified through reinstatement.